eslint/rfcs/designs/2019-eslintrc-improvements/README.md

 ```

 After this proposal, the setting in your `.eslintrc` priors to the setting in shareable configs always.
-This is a breaking change, but I think reasonable.
+This is a breaking change, but I think this is a bug fix.

 ### ⚠️ It looks plugins up from the location where the config file is.

 This means we get the consistent way to load dependencies on `extends`, `parser`, and `plugins`.

-Currently, ESLint looks shareable configs and parsers relatively from the location where the config file is.
-But ESLint looks plugins from the project root.
+Currently, ESLint finds shareable configs and parsers relatively from the location where the config file is.
+But ESLint finds plugins from the project root.
 This is forcing inconvenient to shareable config maintainers ([eslint/eslint#3458], [eslint/eslint#10643]).

-This proposal makes those behaviors consistent.
+This proposal makes that all dependencies are found from the location where the config file is.

 Each element of `ConfigArray` has the loaded plugins.
 When ESLint merges those by `ConfigArray#extractConfig(filePath)`, if one same plugin loaded from different config files (except self-loading), it throws a confliction error because of https://gist.github.com/not-an-aardvark/169bede8072c31a500e018ed7d6a8915.

-This behavior is described on [#14] as well.
+> This behavior is described on [#14] as well.
 This change has huge impact, probably we should discuss on [#14] individually.

 People can resolve this problem with `.eslintrc.js` and to install needed plugins: